ENG-Jole/engjoledotnet/content/posts/googlefoobar_2.md

 # The Prime-Counting Formula and Smarandache-Wellin Numbers

 Having watched way too much Numberphile, I knew there was probably some property of primes I could use to arbitrarily calculate which nth prime would have what length.
 I decided I would treat the index not as an index, but as the _total length_ of an arbitrarily long string of primes.
 So if I could find out  how the string of primes grew as a function of the number of primes concatenated, I could then reverse this formula to give me the number of primes for a given length.
-After that I could just calculate a few more primes beyond that, and then get the five digits after the index by only calculating a few primes, or by at least knowing when to stop calculating exactly.
+After that I could just calculate a few more primes beyond that, and then get the five digits after the index by only calculating a few primes total, or by at least knowing when to stop calculating exactly.

-I ended up in at the ever-useful [Online Encyclopedia of Integer Sequences](https://oeis.org) and found out that this arbitrarily long concatenated string of primes is actually a special class of number called a _Smarandache-Wellin number_!
-From there, I began searching for formulas for calculating the length of these, since as the nth SWN approaches infinity its rate of growth increases per the prime number theorem, and came up with...nothing.
+I ended up at the ever-useful [Online Encyclopedia of Integer Sequences](https://oeis.org) and found out that this arbitrarily long concatenated string of primes is actually a special class of number called a _Smarandache-Wellin number_!
+From there, I began searching for formulas for calculating the length of these, since as the _nth_ SWN approaches infinity its rate of growth increases per the prime number theorem, and came up with...nothing.
 For SWNs, at least.

 But, since SWNs are concatenated primes, their rate of growth is effected by the rate of growth of the length of prime numbers!
 I ended up eventually at a different OEIS entry, this time for _the sequence of the number of prime numbers with digits < m_, _m_ being the index of the sequence.
 This meant that from this series, I could determine how many digits the _nth_ prime would have, and then recursively calculate the total length of the _nth_ Smarandache-Wellin number!
 From there, I would just need to solve for the _nth_ SWN (which is also the _nth_ prime in the sequence) as a function of the total length!

 # Creating an Algorithm for the Length of a Smarandache-Wellin Number

-First, I ended up creating a specific version of a SWN length algorithm:
+First, I ended up creating a specific version of a SWN length algorithm using the aformentioned _number of primes < m_ sequence as bounds for a piecewise function:

       # For the nth SWN, return the total number of digits
       def swn_length(n):